kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 process as the apiserver, the latency mainly consists of the consistent read latency of the backend storage (etcd), and the proto unmarshalling.

-#### 2. Optimized version of #1, do consistent read of a smaller object

-Instead of having the two controllers do consistent read of the entire `AdmissionControlConfiguration` object, we let the registry store the resourceVersion of the `AdmissionControlConfiguration` (perhaps in a configMap), and let the two controllers always do consistent read of the resourceVersion and only read the entire `AdmissionControlConfiguration` if the local version is lower than the stored one.

-#### 3. Don't synchronize, but report what is the cached version
+#### Rejected 2.
+Don't synchronize, but report what is the cached version

+Rejected because it violates Goal 2 on the time bound.

 The main goal is *NOT* to always apply the latest `AdmissionControlConfiguration`, but to make it predictable what